I Make $70,000 a Year: How Much House Can I Afford?

 Down Payment Strategies for $70k Earners

 Your down payment significantly impacts both your monthly payment and total home price affordability on a $70,000 salary.
+The U.S. Department of Housing and Urban Development (HUD) offers several programs to help first-time buyers with down payment assistance.

 Down Payment Impact on a $250,000 Home